-Tucker, Richard 2010, From theory to practice - 39 opinions, in Creativity, design and education : theories, positions and challenges, Australian Learning and Teaching Council, Strawberry Hills, N. S. W., pp.141-142.
+Tucker, Richard 2010, Richard Tucker.
+Deakin University.
+In Williams, Anthony, Ostwald, Michael J. and Askland, Hedda Haugen (ed), Creativity, design and education : theories, positions and challenges, Australian Learning and Teaching Council, Strawberry Hills, N. S. W., pp.141-142.

 Creativity has been defined 'as the production of novel and useful ideas in any domain'.
 I would question the words 'novel' and 'useful' because, if the idea is 'useless' but new to the creator, the creator has still given birth to an idea via some form of creative process.
 I suggest, therefore, that 'creativity' is simply the production of ideas.
 But it is not quite that straightforward.
 Innovation is often distinguished from creativity as the successful implementation of ideas.
 Yet there is a creative process between the birth of an idea and its implementation—that is evolving/ developing/ operating on an idea.
 This development of an idea is also creativity.
 I would therefore say that creativity is a two-stage process: it is, firstly, the production and, secondly, the development of ideas; where 'production' is understood as the initiating activities a designer undertakes to inform or inspire ideas.

 970112 Expanding Knowledge in Built Environment and Design

 BN Other book chapter, or book chapter not attributed to Deakin

 Every reasonable effort has been made to ensure that permission has been obtained for items included in DRO.
 If you believe that your rights have been infringed by this repository, please contact firstname.lastname@example.org.